goodniceweb/docker-basics-presentation/presentation.md

 You gonna learn them by yourself if you would like.
 A tons of stuff in Inet.
 We just haven't enough time

+#### SuperOptional

+Also Persistence in Docker is very interest theme but have no time and no sense to talk about it without real code examples.

 ---